Even Now (Bob Seger song): Reception

-When released as a single in early 1983, "Even Now" reached #12 on the Billboard Hot 100 and #2 on its Mainstream Rock chart.
+When released as a single in early 1983, "Even Now" reached #9 in Cash Box, #12 on the Billboard Hot 100, and #2 on its Mainstream Rock chart.

 Marsh regarded it as one of several songs on The Distance which reestablished Seger's "claim to top stature among American rockers" after what Marsh regarded as the failure of Against the Wind.
 UPI reporter Bruce Neyer describes it as "a remarkable testament to romantic love, written from the heart and sung with a wideopen, tear-in-the-eye sensitivity.
 Ottawa Citizen critic Bill Provick considers it a "routine mid-tempo rocker" and describes the refrain as being "almost whiny."
 Cash Box called it "a tribute to a special person who accompanies one through the journey" and noted a resemblance to Seger's earlier hit single "Hollywood Nights."
 Billboard said that it shows the "all-stops-out high-energy rock 'n' roller" side of Seger but that "melody and sentiment still surface."